| CloserLook > John > John 5: 1-16 |

 wonderful as it was, Jesus’ miracle really raised the ire of the Jews.

-They hadn't been eyewitnesses of the event, for I'm sure they didn't spent much
+eyewitnesses of the event, for I'm sure they didn't spend much time at the

 After all, it